HEYimHeroic/MiiStudioMiiLoader/README.md

 Follow the instructions given to you in the popup box's prompt.

+If you are loading a Mii, refresh the page, and select the button to continue editing the Mii.
+The Mii will transform into the Mii you're attempting to load.

-You can read more about the specifics on using the tool at the [Mii Library](https://www.miilibrary.com/FAQ#h.pf4lefk6peji).
+You can read more about the specifics on using the tool at the [Mii Library](https://www.miilibrary.com/contactfaqother/FAQ#h.pf4lefk6peji).